waggle-sensor/node-platforms/nvidia-nano/README.md

 # TODO ITEMS

 ## currently working on
-- configure the lan network rules
 - set the node's hostname (becomes the k3s node name)
-- k3s service override settings
 - k3s shutdown service to ensure shutdown doesnt leave files open on file system
 - internet share, to allow the camera to get internet access if it wants (and/or rpi)
 - test the camera gets an IP on the 10.31.81.1/24 network
 - set the default hostname to something like "pre-reg" or something like that
-- update the MOTD to point out the url to go for registration

 ## later
 - minimal Waggle config (node ID, VSN, kubernetes config) and try to connect to beekeeper for registration